 How To Wear Neck Ties

 The bread and butter of the tie world, neck ties are synonymous with the 9 – 5 grind.
 This being said, they also have the potential to provide welcome respite from it, being a means to stand out from the crowd.
-When it comes to picking out your favourite though, I’d advise a level of discernment and even slight snobbishness if it comes to that.
+When it comes to picking out your favourite though, we’d advise a level of discernment and even slight snobbishness if it comes to that.

 First and foremost, a 100% silk, hand stitched tie is a treasure and point of pride for any modern-day gent.
 Choose carefully and it’ll be a long-lasting piece that you wear time and time again.
 Look at colours and patterns that have versatility across your suiting as well.
 Classics like stripes or even dots in navy are relatively timeless and can be equally at home in a board room as they are at a dinner.
 Finally, when it comes to seasons, don’t be afraid to dabble with alternative fabrics like worsted wool or even cashmere.
 These ties require delicate handling but are an elegant contrast in the cooler months.
 Look at dove greys and earthy tones that reflect the weather outdoors for the ultimate Autumn/Winter look.
 They can pair up perfectly with navy suits, grey suits of double breasted suits.